aws-samples/aws-modernization-with-rafay-systems/content/040_modules/5_blueprint.md

 - Edit the file "imported-cluster-bootstrap.yaml" that was previosuly created when importing the cluster
 - Update the cluster blueprint section of the file with the name of the newly created blueprint, "cloudwatch-blueprint"
-- Add the blueprint version to spec file
+- Under the blueprint section, add the blueprint version to spec file

 ``` yaml
     blueprint: cloudwatch-blueprint